Bloggers Expose the Hardships and Silver Linings of Childhoods Spent in State Care

 “Our bloggers have shown courage by speaking up and sharing their experiences with the world, and their voices will go far in educating people about the impact foster care has on kids’ lives,” said Marcia Robinson Lowry, executive director of Children’s Rights.
 “Some children find foster care to be a refuge, but it is unconscionable that, all too often, child welfare systems fail to keep kids safe or address their needs.”

-Throughout May, the blogs and accompanying photos, submitted by former foster youth, will be featured on the campaign website and promoted through the Children’s Rights Facebook page and Twitter account.
+Throughout May, the blogs and accompanying photos, submitted by former foster youth, will be featured on the campaign website and promoted through the Children’s Rights Facebook page, Twitter account.

 “We encourage people to take the time to read these highly personal accounts, share them with friends and family, and help us raise awareness about what life can be like for the hundreds of thousands of kids who must spend time in state care each year,” said Lowry.